hamzaelouiaazzani/vehicle_counting_CV/README.md

 Download cuSPARSElt to enable GPU usage with PyTorch and TorchVision:
 - Visit the following link: [cuSPARSElt Downloads](https://developer.nvidia.com/cusparselt-downloads?target_os=Linux&target_arch=aarch64-jetson&Compilation=Native&Distribution=Ubuntu&target_version=22.04&target_type=deb_network)
 - Ensure the file is compatible with your setup.
+- Make sure the file `cuda-keyring_1.1-1_all.deb` (or a similar one) is successfully downloaded to your JETSON NANO Kit root:

 ### Step 2: Create and Activate a Virtual Environment
 1. Create a new virtual environment: